 #2 – Your neighborhood pharmacy may offer discounts

 I am fortunate that I have very good health insurance and I pay little out of pocket for my cancer treatment pills.
-But if you are having trouble paying for your medicine, your neighborhood pharmacy may take the extra steps to help you out.
+But if you are having trouble paying for your breast cancer medication, your neighborhood pharmacy may take the extra steps to help you out.
 My son has severe eczema flareups and prescription creams for his skin are very expensive.
 My pharmacist will try his best to find a coupon and I never pay full price.
 Your local pharmacist may also apply discounts at his own discretion.

 Years ago, I stood in line behind an older woman at a grocery store pharmacy.
 Her medicine was around $80 and she was upset because she could not afford it.
 She told the pharmacist that she wouldn’t be able to pay for her groceries if she paid for the prescription.
 The pharmacist apologized and call out “Next”.
 I was young at the time and did not have the money to help her.